 With advance notice, group tours can be given in ASL, led by a Deaf Museum Educator.
 (Please see Group Visits to make arrangements.)

-Assisted Listening Devices are available for visitors who are on tours—making it possible to hear the guide even in a packed gallery.
-The Edmond J. Safra Hall is also equipped with infrared assistive listening devices so that visitors can enjoy public programs and events.
+Assisted Listening Devices are available for visitors who are on tours—making it possible to hear the guide even in a packed gallery and in the Museum’s theater, Edmond J. Safra Hall.

 Videos in the Core and special exhibitions are open-captioned.